Climate Jargon

 Radioactive waste: Hazardous waste from mining, refining, and using nuclear fuel

-Rainforest: Dense forest with high rainfall
+Rainforest: Forest with high rainfall

-Reflectivity: How much something reflects sunlight
+Reflectivity: How much something reflects sunlight, also called albedo

 Reforestation: Planting trees in areas that used to have forests

-Residence time: See atmospheric lifetime
+Residence time: See Atmospheric lifetime

 Retrofitting: Improving energy efficiency of older systems, like replacing a gas heater with an electric heat pump